 “I suffered terrible panic attacks in my first Bridge to Brisbane and Gold Coast 10km runs, and still to this day, in triathlons.”

-8 years on and countless running and triathlon events later, I am now teaching adults how to pursue their own dreams in life and in running.
-I still conquer old fears each morning prior to taking a session, but I have learnt ways to lessen them.
-I have also learnt that practice and experience, creates loops of success, and I know now how to access those memories to get me back on the horse (so to speak).
+More than a decade on and I have completed countless running and triathlon events.
+I now teach adults how to pursue their own dreams in life and in running.
+Whilst I still face old fears each morning prior to taking a session, I have learnt ways to lessen them.
+Practice and experience creates loops of success, and knowing how to access those memories, helps me get back on the horse (so to speak).

 “…practice and experience, creates loops of success…”

-The amazing and unexpected gain from listening and following my urges and desires mindfully, was I naturally altered my life in a much more positive way, in alignment with who I truly am.
+The amazing and unexpected gain from listening and training both my body and mind consciously, I naturally altered my life in a much more positive way, in alignment with who I truly am.
 I soon began living the lifestyle I had always wanted, and the parts of my life which didn’t fit anymore, fell away easily and without effort.
 I was no longer pleading to do something for myself, or busy justifying what I was doing.
 I just got on with it and kept running.

-Running has made me a better person, and given me the confidence and strength to run my own race, my way.
+Mindful Running and training has made me a better person, and given me the confidence and strength to run my own race, my way…..

 Melanie Pietrobon after completing her first Half-Marathon, Gold Coast Airport Marathon 2014

 “Wow!
 I don’t know how to even begin describing the experience of a Half Marathon and the path that got me to the finish line…Without Carmen’s help, running tips and ongoing support I would never have been able to do it.